-Many of us use an iPhone or Android as our personal phone, but many are saddled with a BlackBerry by our employers.
-There's nothing wrong with that, of course, but it would be nice to be able to rely only on your iPhone.
-For that you need to set up your work email on your iPhone, which may or may not be possible, depending on your employer's BYOD ('bring your own device') strategy.
-But you definitely can transfer your business contacts from your BlackBerry to your personal iPhone - here we show you how.
+Many of us use an iPhone as our personal phone, and are saddled with a BlackBerry by our employers.
+To use only one handset you need to set up work email on your iPhone.
+And you need to transfer your business contacts from your BlackBerry to your personal iPhone - here we show you how.